Russtopia/bacillus/README.md

 ## Rationale

-The goal of this project is to offer an *extremely* minimal Build Automation (BA), Continuous Integration (CI) and Continuous Deployment (CD) system with zero dependencies on large frameworks, VMs or containers.
+The goal of this project is to offer an *extremely* minimal Build Automation (BA), Continuous Integration (CI) and Continuous Deployment (CD) system with zero dependencies on large frameworks, VMs or containers (though you can use those from bacill&mu;s jobs, if you must).
 It basically should run on a potato, if that potato can run binaries compiled with Go, without breaking a sweat.

 Bacill&mu;s is language-agnostic.
 Any script or binary that can be launched from a shell can also be launched by bacill&mu;s.
 Bacill&mu;s doesn't force you to learn any flavour-of-the-week DSL (Domain-Specific Language).

 Core features reflect those the author found essential while using, administering and customizing a more traditional ('butler-based') build automation system for a large dev team over multiple years.
 Experience showed that most of the 'extra stuff' was unnecessary and better achieved by utilizing common external tools.

 Bacill&mu;s is a single static binary written in Go, with nearly zero external configuration.
-With so little to configure, one can be up and running within minutes: no containers, VMs, or DSLs (Domain-Specific Languages) required, though you can utilize those additional tools, if you wish, for your BA/CI/CD needs.

 If you want a point-and-click build server that lets you make jobs without knowing what a shell or cron scheduler is, this probably isn't for you.
 But if you want a build server that serves as a launch point, has a minimal but useful web interface, and otherwise *stays out of your way*, read on.